SweetKenneth/SimNap-Dreaming-AI-Whitepaper/README.md

 	•	Public domain hosting via PromptFluid

 Together, these form a multi-source notarization chain ensuring the invention claim cannot be disputed.

-⸻

-If you want, I can also generate:
-	•	a PDF export
-	•	a press statement
-	•	a LinkedIn announcement
-	•	a GitHub release tag (v1.0.0 “Dream-Cycle Provenance”)

-Just say the word.